ilijalichkovski/llama-mk-demo/README.md

-# Your friendly & clever administrative assistant at RUG.
+# Your friendly and clever administrative assistant at RUG.

 To run, go to https://llama-mk-demo.streamlit.app/.